Personalizing B2B Automation for Stronger Engagement

 It starts with clarity.

-That becomes your baseline ICP.
+Those patterns form your baseline ICP.

 Step 2 – Use Triggers Instead of Manual Research